loburets/SubControl/README.md

 - 🧩 **More Unit Tests** – Some complex methods still require better test coverage.
 - 🛡 **Captcha Protection** – Each demo session creates records in the database, making it an easy target for spam and load creation.
 Captcha integration may be necessary with growth.
 - 📦 **More Shared Logic** – Some components remain app-specific for simplicity [(e.g., ThemeSwitcher)](apps/landing/src/components/ThemeSwitcher.tsx), but more logic could be moved to shared packages.
+- 📱 **PWA** – Progressive Web App features are not implemented yet.
+- 📈 **Analytics** – No analytics tools are integrated yet.
+- 🌐 **Accessibility and Internalisation** – No a11y or i18n features are implemented yet.